Marie Brackenbury: Life

 Their imprisonment qualified both of them to have a commemorative tree planted at the "Suffragette's Rest" in Somerset on 22 July 1910.
 The "Suffragette's Rest" was the nickname for Mary Blathwayt's home at Eagle House where her parents also indulged their WSPU enthusiasm.
 Her parents had set land aside to plant an individual tree for each WSPU member sentenced to prison.
 The planting was then photographed by Mary's father.
 The tree's and the photographs recorded their achievements.

 In 1912, her mother, Hilda, was arrested for breaking windows.
 Her mother made the point that two of her sons had been killed in India on active service whilst she had little political rights.
 Her mother served eight days on remand and fourteen days in jail despite being 80 years old.
 Her mother was asked to talk at the London Pavilion when she was released in April 1912.

 In 1913 the government passed the Prisoners (Temporary Discharge for Ill Health) Act which gave the authorities the power to release hunger-striking suffragettes and then rearrest them when they had recovered.
 It was known as the "Cat and Mouse Act" because cats are known for playing with mice before they kill them.
 Marie's home at 2 Campden Hill Square was used as a convalescent home for recovering hunger strikers and was nicknamed "Mouse Castle".

+Emmeline Pankhurst died on 14 June 1928, Brackenbury was one of her pallbearers, alongside other former suffragettes Georgiana Brackenbury, Marion Wallace Dunlop, Harriet Kerr, Mildred Mansel, Kitty Marshall, Rosamund Massy, Marie Naylor, Ada Wright and Barbara Wylie.